Canmore Museum and Geoscience Centre: Exhibits

+This temporary exhibit opened in February 2025, and outlines the lives of Canmore's youth, in the past & present.
+There are interactive elements for guests of all ages to enjoy!

 Events

 The Canmore Museum hosts many presentations and evening talks showcasing local authors, history, heritage, geoscience and other areas of interest.
 The museum society has fought to save heritage sites in the Canmore area such as the Canmore Hotel.
 The museum welcomes feedback regarding the town's definition of heritage and history.

-Miner's Day

-Miner's Day is an annual event held on the Saturday closest to July 13.
-It occurs in commemoration of the 92 years of continuous operation, the last shift in the Canmore coal mines was on July 13, 1979 from 8 AM to 4 PM.)
-This date was chosen in commemoration of the last shift in the Canmore coal mines on July 13, 1979 from 8 AM to 4 PM.
-Surviving miners and their families walk in a parade of the miner's families along Main Street followed by a BBQ organized by Canmore Museum.

 Publications

-The first publication by the Canmore Museum & Geoscience Centre is 'Survival in Paradise: A Century of Coal Mining in the Bow Valley'.
+In 2008, the Canmore Museum published 'Survival in Paradise: A Century of Coal Mining in the Bow Valley'.
 The book was written by Walter J. Riva, a former mine engineer and manager at the Canmore Mines Ltd. and member of the Canadian Mining Hall of Fame, with editing and layout design by Rob Alexander.
 This important book tells the story of coal mining in the Bow Valley, including Anthracite, Bankhead, Georgetown and Canmore.